LekoArts/gatsby-themes/examples/graphql-playground/README.md

 ### Adding content

+#### Changing the Navigation

+Create a file at `src/@lekoarts/gatsby-theme-graphql-playground/data/navigation.mdx` to edit the navigation.

 #### Adding a new doc page

 First, create a new entry in your `navigation.mdx` file.
-If this file doesn't exist yet, create it inside your `docsPath` (default: `docs`) folder.
+If this file doesn't exist yet, see the step above.

 You need to create a "classic" markdown list, like: